Equine herpesvirus type I (EHV-1)

 year olds) have depression, poor appetite, nasal discharge and

 cough.
-If young horses are housed or pastured together, many
+If young horses are LOCATED or pastured together, many

 horses in the herd may experience disease from which they